AdobeDocs/marketo-learn.en/help/dynamic-chat/meeting-booking.md

 thumbnail: 340258.jpeg
 ---

-# Enable your leads book meetings with your sales
+# Enable your leads to book meetings with your sales

 Accelerate connect with sales for those leads from target accounts through chat conversations.